 There are summer jobs—and then there are career-defining internships.
 Iowa can mean the difference between fetching coffee and consulting clients on mergers and acquisitions.

-Through Hawkinson, he formed relationships with alumni who connected him with his first two jobs after graduation.
+Through Hawkinson, Garret landed a Barclays finance internship, and formed relationships with alumni who connected him with his first two jobs after graduation.
 Three internships and a stint in investment banking later, he’s doing what he only dreamed of: helping a company grow and transforming its story.

 Garret explains how he transitioned from tennis MVP to financial analyst for Centro, a fast-growing digital ad-tech company in Chicago.

 How did you manage your courses as a student athlete?

 For being a student athlete and not having a ton of time and schedule flexibility to meet, my professors were very supportive and understanding of my schedule outside of class.
 Professors push you really hard.
 This is a rigorous business program for a reason, and they want to get the best out of you.

 Competing in the Big Ten, which is one of the best conferences in the country, really gave me every opportunity that I could have asked for.
 When I look back on my time at Iowa, from an athletic, academic, and even social standpoint, I feel that I really wouldn’t have changed any of it.

 What was your toughest class?

 Valuation of Financial Claims was by far the hardest class that I took at Iowa, but I think I liked it for that very reason.
 I was really forced to learn more than I ever had.
 You’re put into very uncomfortable situations in class, in homework, and even on tests, and pushed to your mental limits to solve things in a way that you haven’t thought about before.